-A logic model is a ‘map’ of your program.
-It is a simple, logical illustration of what you do, why you do it and how you will know if you are successful.
+A logic model is a map of your program.
+It is a simple, logical illustration of what you do, why you do it, and how you will know if you are successful.
 There is a wide variety of logic model formats, but most have the same key components.
-The elements of a logic model will become clearer as you go through the logic model building process.
-Although it is laid out in a step by step fashion, you will find the need to “loop back” to make sure decisions made in later steps still match choices you made earlier in the process.
+The elements of a logic model will become more apparent as you go through the logic model building process.
+Although the process is laid out in a step by step fashion, you will find the need to “loopback” to make certain decisions made in later phases still match choices you made earlier.

-FRIENDS, in collaboration with the Child Welfare Information Gateway, has developed an on-line Logic Model Builder.
-It guides users as they create their own logic model.
-As users select outcomes and indicators from the menu, they are exported to the corresponding section of the logic model.
-The user can modify the outcomes and indicators to more accurately reflect the user’s intent and format.
-Click here to go directly to the Logic Model Builder.
+FRIENDS, in collaboration with the Child Welfare Information Gateway, has developed an online Logic Model Builder to guide you in preparing your own logic model.
+As you select outcomes and indicators from the menu, they are exported to the corresponding section of the logic model.
+The user can then modify the outcomes and indicators to reflect their intent and format more accurately.

 Where can I see other logic model formats?

 There is no right or wrong logic model design.
 Below are links to some other logic model formats.

 The following annotated logic model uses the components described here:

 The Title of Your Project

 Vision (impact, long-term outcome, goal): Your vision statement is a reflection of the purpose and spirit behind your actions.
 All activities and outcomes should contribute to the achievement of your vision.
 A truly inspired vision statement may not be measurable in the short-term, and your program doesn’t necessarily have to be responsible for single-handedly achieving it.
 Rather, your program may be contributing to its achievement.

 Population and Population Needs: A description of the population you are targeting and the specific needs you intend to address through your services.